AmirHoseinTangsiriNET/NetKnife/README.md

 [9]: Wi-Fi Deauthentication Attacker Tools:

 This tool is used to implement the Deauthentication attack on Wirelss networks

+[10]Tcp Port Scanner Tools:

+This tool is used to scan Tcp protocol ports.
+This tool, unlike similar tools in other frameworks, has a higher scanning power

 # Python 2
 <p align="center">